leapfinancial/rass_partner_sdk_new_py/README.md

  return json.dumps(self.to_dict(),cls=DateTimeEncoder)

+-for the
+    ExchangeRateDTO,
+    RaasPreQuoteRequest
+    RaasPreQuoteResponse
--for the ExchangeRateDTO and RaasPreQuoteRequest model is modified to implement the model_validate instead of parse_obj parse_obj is deprecated and will be removed in the future, use model_validate instead
+models is modified to implement the model_validate instead of parse_obj parse_obj is deprecated and will be removed in the future, use model_validate instead